 Don’t worry!
 Good-Gums is here to help!

-The ingredients in Good-Gums are specifically designed to help your body heal itself naturally.
+The ingredients in Good-Gums are specifically designed to support your body’s ability to heal itself naturally.
 After using Good-Gums for just a couple weeks or less, look for a quick improvement with significantly less soreness and swelling.
 Then let your own experience remind you that you have something to fall back on if ever your gums become sore or swollen in the future.

 Good-Gums has changed my husband’s mouth tissue and gums.
 The dentist is amazed.
 Due to numerous radiation treatments, my husband lost half of his tongue.
 Fortunately, tongues grow back.
 The use of Good-Gums has resulted in a huge improvement in his oral health.*